Save Changes Across Repositories

 See Also

-- Multi-Project Setup Guide - Full guide to umbrella multi-repo setups
+- Multi-Project Setup Guide - Full guide to workspace setup with multiple repositories

 - GitHub Integration - Sync with GitHub Issues